VATSIM-UK/uk-controller-plugin/docs/UserGuide/Features/Selcal.md

 Selective Calling (SELCAL) provides a means by which controllers can attract the attention of a particular aircraft that they wish to communicate with, without the pilots having to constantly listen for transmissions.

-This can be useful in the Oceanic airspace, where aircraft may go hours without receiveing an instruction from the ground, especially in the modern era of ACARS messages.
+This can be useful in the Oceanic airspace, where aircraft may go hours without receiving an instruction from the ground, especially in the modern era of ACARS messages.

 ## Where Are SELCAL Codes Set?